nextgis/docs_ngweb/source/layers.rst

    :program:`NextGIS QGIS` software, usually a geometry column called wkb_geometry is created.
 If the data was loaded some other way, the name of the column may be different).
 #.
-Parameters "Geometry type", "Attribute definitions" and "SRID" are not required, so you can use default
+Parameters "Geometry type", "Fields" and "SRID" are not required, so you can use default
    values.

 After specifying all the necessery parameters, click **Create**.